JBjouffray/Hawaii_RegimesPredictors/README.md

 # Hawaiian_RegimePredictors

-This repo was forked from JBjouffray/Hawaii_RegimesPredictors.
-The folders/files added by me as a part of the SMA project are listed under the What's New part of this README.
+This repo was forked from JBjouffray/Hawaii_RegimesPredictors for a project in my Statistical Methods and Analysis course.
+The folders/files added by me as a part of the SMA project are listed under the 'My additions' part of this README.
 The original README is located at README_JouffaryJB.md.

-## Project
-This project was created was created as a part of my ICA component for the Statistical Methods and Analysis course.
+## Objectives of the project

+- visualize which factors are the most influential in the formation of each regime
+- to predict which regime may found at a location on the Hawaiian islands based on the factors found there

-## What's New
+## My additions
 All the work for my project is in the following folders:

 - new datasets